Nikhil-Wagh/Quizzer/README.md

 ## Update
-**The current version is 3.54 (Feb 14th, 2017)**
+**The current version is 4.29 (Feb 28th, 2017)**
 In this version major changes have been made.
-The database structure is altered greatly and many features have been improved like:
+The database structure is altered greatly and many features have been improved The site is completely functioning now.
+like:
 - The user can now make as many number of question banks as he require
 - The user can now host as many Exams as he require
 - The user can once give a test, he is not allowed to give a particular test more than once.